cloud-elements/devportal/docs/elements/actessentials/actessentials-create-instance.md

 ### Step 2.
 Create an Instance

-To provision your Act Essentials Element, use the /instances API.
+To provision your Act!
+Essentials Element, use the /instances API.

 Below is an example of the provisioning API call.